Frequently Asked

 If I previously applied to Nueva, can I reapply?

 Yes.
 If you have previously applied to Nueva, you are welcome to reapply.
 However, most of your application materials do not roll over.
 In some circumstances (see below), the Parent/Guardian Conversation and IQ assessment do roll over.
-If you are reapplying, please submit Part I of the application, and we will contact you regarding the steps that are waived.
+If you are reapplying, please submit the Family Information Form, and we will contact you regarding the steps that are waived.

 Steps that may be waived for reapplies:

-Parent/Guardian Conversation: If you completed a Parent/Guardian Conversation (formerly known as Parent Interview) last season, then this step is waived for this season unless your child is applying to a different division (e.g. you completed a Lower School application for 4th grade last season and are completing a Middle School application for 5th grade this season).
-Parent/Guardian Conversations are open to all 9th grade applicant families but are optional.
+Parent/Guardian Conversation: If you completed a Parent/Guardian Conversation last season, then this step is waived for this season unless your child is applying to a different division (e.g. you completed a Lower School application for 4th grade last season and are completing a Middle School application for 5th grade this season).
+Parent/Guardian Conversations are open to all Upper School applicant families but are optional.

-IQ Assessment (LS/MS Applications Only): For the purpose of our admissions process, in-range Wechsler IQ assessments are valid for two consecutive admissions cycles, and the assessment must have been taken within the last two years.
+IQ Assessment (LS/MS Applications Only): For the purpose of our admissions process, in-range Wechsler IQ assessments are valid for two consecutive admissions cycles and must have been taken within the last two years.

-If your child took the Wechsler IQ assessment last season, did not score in-range, and you would like to apply again this season, they will need to retake the Wechsler IQ assessment.
-It’s important to note that applicants may only take the Wechsler IQ assessment once in 12 months; they must wait a full calendar year before retaking the assessment.
+If your child took the Wechsler IQ assessment last season and did not score in-range to be eligible to continue in the application process and you would like to apply again this season, they will need to retake the IQ assessment.
+It’s important to note that applicants may only take the IQ assessment once in 12 months; they must wait a full calendar year before retaking the assessment.

 If you have questions about your results or if an existing report is valid and you would like to use it this season, please email admissions@nuevaschool.org.